 Here are some diamond selling mistakes you should avoid at all costs:

-- Not asking questions — From the moment you decide to sell your diamond jewelry, you should be asking all the right questions—especially once the appraisal process commences.
-Ask the buyer how they arrived at the valuation, what factors were taken into consideration, and if you’re likely to get a similar offer from other buyers.
+- You don’t ask the right questions.
+From the moment you decide to sell your diamond jewelry, you should be asking the right questions—especially once the appraisal process begins.
+Ask the buyer how they arrived at the valuation, what factors they took into consideration, and if other buyers would give you the same deal.

-- Ignoring your instincts — If something feels off during this transaction, you might want to step away and reconsider.
+- You ignore your instincts.
+If something feels off during this transaction, you might want to step away and reconsider.
 It can be easy to get talked into a price you’re not comfortable with.
 Instead, simply end the transaction until you’re ready.